aigan/tail-file/README.md

 >Any encoding recognized by nodes StringDecoder.
 This includes ucs2, utf16le, latin1, base64 and more.

 There are other properties that can be read or modified.
 Take a look in the source.

+## Caveat

+Current implementation reports the char position of lines rather than the byte position.

 ## Finally